 Attaching the Wires

-Similar to how we have laid out our instructions within our step-by-step hardwiring guide, the yellow wire attaches to a constant fuse, the red wire attaches to an ignition-switched fuse and the black wire attaches to a ground bolt.
+Similar to how we have laid out our instructions within our step-by-step hardwiring guide, the red wire attaches to a constant fuse, the yellow wire attaches to an ignition-switched fuse and the black wire attaches to a ground bolt.

 The general instructions for hardwiring remains the same here: we recommend the fuses be between 10-30A and to refer to the vehicle owner’s manual so as to avoid fuses that pertain to safety features.

 - The ACC (ignition-switched) detection feature will allow the dash cam to switch to parking mode automatically if the vehicle’s engine turns off and switch back to normal recording after the vehicle’s engine turns on.
 Please be sure the cable is connected to the camera directly and not through the GPS mount.